Grahp/Steno-Glossary/README.md

 - Conflict resolution?
 - Steno Order
   - As defined by layout
+  - A raw steno stroke with all keys will follow steno order, and is often used to represent it.
 - Syllabic Splitting
   - As defined by theory
 - Mandatory (outline / entry)